Classification of homogeneous functors in manifold calculus: Abstract

 \section{Abstract}

-For any object $A$ in a simplicial model category $\mcalm$, we construct a topological space $\ah$ which classifies linear functors whose value on an open ball is equivalent to $A$.
-More precisely for a manifold $M$, and $\om$ its poset category of open sets, weak equivalence classes of such functors $\om \lra \mcalm$ are shown to be in bijection with homotopy classes of maps $[M,\ah]$.
-The result extends to higher degree homogeneous functors.
-At the end we explain a connection to a classification result of Weiss.
+For any object $A$ in a simplicial model category $\mathcal{M}$, we construct a topological space $\hat{A}$ which classifies homogeneous functors whose value on $k$ open balls is equivalent to $A$.
+This extends a classification result of Weiss for homogeneous functors into topological spaces.